sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

  Similarly, this (experience of) pleasure "nānupahatya..." (does not take place)without injury (to living beings).
 Experience itself is the cause of injury; so it isspoken of as being the destroyer—

 having similar agency.
 Another person also thinks'He is enjoying what belongs to me'; there also the thought is that wealth is fit to beenjoyed by all; therefore, when one acquires it, there is certainly hurt to another; or(to word it differently) whatever is acquired is only after causing injury (to someoneor other).
-Therefore “hiṃsā.....śarīraḥ[^868](there is bodily karmāśayaḥ born of violence); this is because the activity for acquiring it (experience) is effected through the body.
+Therefore “hiṃsā.....śarīraḥ[^868] (there is bodily karmāśayaḥ born of violence); this is because the activity for acquiring it (experience) is effected through the body.

 [^868]: "The Vivaraṛakāra has “karmāśayaḥ sārīraḥ” whereas the order in the bhāṣya is “Śārīraḥ karmāśayaḥ”."